 I still expect Stewart to be first choice scrum half come the World Championship in June but my guess is his extended involvement with the Ulster senior squad is prompting McNamara to make sure O’Sullivan gets plenty of game time and rightly so.

-With regards to the Ulster players Angus Curtis and Matthew Agnew have been the stand out players to date and of the players from the other provinces Michael Silvester, Jack Aungier and Jack O’Sullivan have had exceptional tournaments.
+With regards to the Ulster players Curtis and Agnew have been the stand out players to date and of the players from the other provinces Michael Silvester, Jack Aungier and Jack O’Sullivan have had exceptional tournaments.

 The players do genuinely seem up for this one and they are looking forward to the game with a degree of confidence.
 However, there has been a general lack of attention to detail, particularly in defence and the team have shipped a lot of points, even in their wins and they will need to correct this if they are to cause an upset.